-\$25,000 unless the purchase, lease, or construction project falls into one of several exceptions.
+Under existing law, a county contracting authority must use competitive sealed bidding for any purchase, lease, or construction project that costs more than \$25,000 unless the purchase, lease, or construction project falls into one of several exceptions.
 Examples of exceptions are when the Board of County Commissioners determines, by unanimous vote, that an emergency exists; there is only one supplier from which to purchase supplies or replacement parts; or the purchase is from the federal government, the state, another county, a board of education, a township, or a municipality.
-The act specifies that a political subdivision or county hospital that participates in a joint purchasing contract (see "Joint purchasing authority for all political subdivisions," below) is exempt from using competitive bidding (R.C.
-307.86).

-The act also creates a new exception to the requirement that a county contracting authority use competitive bidding.
-Under the act, a county contracting authority may use competitive sealed proposals instead of competitive bidding when the contracting authority determines that the use of competitive sealed proposals would be advantageous to the county and the county contracting authority complies with the act's provisions described below in "Competitive sealed proposal process."
 (R.C.
+307.86.)

+The bill creates a new exception to the requirement that a county contracting authority use competitive bidding.
+Under the bill, a county contracting authority may use competitive sealed proposals instead of competitive sealed bidding when the contracting authority determines that the use of competitive sealed proposals would be advantageous to the county and the county contracting authority complies with the bill's provisions described below in "Requirements for sealed proposal process."
+(R.C.
+307.86(M).)

-307.86(M) (1st paragraph).)
-A county contracting authority, however, may not use competitive sealed proposals for contracts for construction, design, demolition, alteration, repair, or reconstruction of a building, highway, drainage system, water system, road, street, alley, sewer, ditch, sewage disposal plant, waterworks, and all other structures or works of any nature by a county contracting authority2 (R.C.
+A county contracting authority, however, may not use competitive sealed proposals for contracts for construction, design, demolition, alteration, repair, or reconstruction of a building, highway, drainage system, water system, road, street, alley, sewer, ditch, sewage disposal plant, waterworks, and all other structures or works of any nature by a county contracting authority (R.C.
 307.862(G)).